Fiction – paperback; Faber and Faber; 240 pages; 2006.

 The tale takes on a nightmarish, and downright nasty, element that does not end until the book’s gruesome climax.

 I have to admit that I did not like The Republic of Trees very much.
 That’s not to say it isn’t well written, because it is.
-The plot’s quite good too.
+The plot’s quite good, too.
 I just did not feel any empathy for any of the characters and had no idea of their ages — early teens, mid-teens, late teens? — because none are specified.
 It’s such a minor but oh-so important element.

-Ultimately, while this book has many similarities to William Golding’s Lord of the Flies and Toby Litt’s Deadkidsongs, two books I’ve read and enjoyed, The Republic of Trees just didn’t do it for me.
+Ultimately, while this novel has many similarities to William Golding’s Lord of the Flies and Toby Litt’s Deadkidsongs, two books I’ve read and enjoyed, The Republic of Trees just didn’t do it for me.

 4 thoughts on “‘The Republic of Trees’ by Sam Taylor”

 I read a review of this, I think in The Observer and it sounded intriguing.
 I was really pleased to discover it in an Australian bookshop and started reading it on the tram journey home.
 It was very readable but left me feeling quite deflated, it was so brief and I didn’t care about any of the characters.

 P.S.
 I am so happy to have discovered your blog.